erthward/geonomics/README.rst

   parents' midpoint along a randomly drawn dispersal vector.

-- **mortality**: During the mortality stage (bottom-right), deaths are modeled as a Bernoulli process, with the probability of mortality a product of density-dependence and selection on all traits.
+- **mortality**: During the mortality stage (bottom-right), deaths are modeled as a Bernoulli process, with the probability of mortality being a product of density-dependence and selection on all traits.

 - **changes**: During the changes stage (bottom-left), demographic change events